 - Find, read, and comprehend a technical HRI Research Paper

-- Familiarize yourselves with the main probabilistic algorithms driving computational HRI
+- Develop a deep understanding of key probabilistic algorithms driving computational HRI

 - Implement a human-robot interaction system in ROS